Hu-bert/ZHPEvents/README.md

 - manage users
 ***
 ######  Project status
 The application is in a creation state.
-Executed key application elements:
+Executed key application elements
 - user roles
 - CRUD report and event
 - user management by the administrator
 - sending e-mails to users
 ***
 ###### Things to do
-More important things to do:
+More important things to do
 - full models of reports
 - full models of events
 - full page for search, search, filing events